Wisc-HCI/NRI-authoring-Backend/README.md

 ** Work in Progress **

-The frontend UI could be found at following link: https://github.com/abhay-venkatesh/NRI-authoring-UI
+The related frontend UI could be found at following link: https://github.com/abhay-venkatesh/NRI-authoring-UI

 Steps to use: